stefanrueger/urboot/README.md

 `.hex`, `.elf` and `.lst` files of a number of bootloaders.
 The created .hex files should coincide with the corresponding ones in the directory [`src/all`](https://github.com/stefanrueger/urboot/tree/main/src/all).
-Once all these hurdles are taken, it is pretty easy to create own bootloaders with commands such as
+Once all these hurdles are taken, it is easy to create own bootloaders with commands such as
 ```
  $ make MCU=atmega328p F_CPU=16000000L BAUD_RATE=115200 EEPROM=1 URPROTOCOL=1 \
    LED=AtmelPB1 SFMCS=AtmelPB0 DUAL=1 FRILLS=7 NAME=moteino-dual